nsidc/qgreenland/doc/acknowledgements.md

 QGreenland would not have been possible without the following open-source projects.
-This is not an exhaustive list -- if your project is listed in one of the environments described in {github}`environments/README.md` file, thank you!
+This is not an exhaustive list -- if your project is listed in one of the environments described in the {github}`environments/README.md` file, thank you!

 * [QGIS](https://www.qgis.org/)
 * [cmocean](https://github.com/matplotlib/cmocean)